-However, the full extent and evil of these policies were not accepted by the majority of White Australia until the release of the Bringing Them Home report in 1997.
-Even then, it wasn't until 2008 that an Australian government offered an overdue apology to the Stolen Generations.
+However, the full extent and evil of these policies were not accepted by the majority of White Australia until the Bringing Them Home report was released in 1997.
+And even then, it wasn't until 2008 that an Australian government offered an overdue apology to the Stolen Generations.

-It wasn't until Sally was fifteen that she learned her Nan was a "half-caste" Aboriginal.
-My Place is the tale of Sally and her family finding their place in Australia, as Indigenous people.
+Sally was fifteen when she learned her Nan was a "half-caste" Aboriginal.
+My Place is the tale of Sally and her family finding their place in Australia as Indigenous people.
 It didn't happen overnight.
 Sally was married with three children when she published her book.
 It took many years for her Nan and mum to open up about their Aboriginal background.
 And her Nan, in particular, remained wary of making the story public and of government authorities.
 Sally wrote:

 I was often puzzled by the way Mum and Nan approached anyone in authority, it was if they were frightened.
 I knew that couldn't be the reason, why on earth would anyone be frightened of the government.

-Reading the chapters on Sally's Nan and mum, and how they were separated from their family and communities, explains that fear.
+Reading the chapters on Sally's Nan and mum and how the authorities separated them from their family and communities explains that fear.